developer-zebra/developer-zebra-site/src/ehs/3-1/guide/features/index.md

 ### Bluetooth User Access

-EHS by default disables the Settings app (`com.android.settings`) when the device is in User Mode.
-This prevents the "BT Pairing Utility" (accessible in User Mode) from enabling Bluetooth and pairing with devices.
+EHS by default disables the Settings app (`com.android.settings`) when the device is in User Mode or Admin mode.
+This prevents the "BT Pairing Utility" from enabling Bluetooth and pairing with devices.
 For organizations that wish to allow this capability, EHS offers a means of enabling Bluetooth control while restricting access to most other Settings panel features.

-**To enable Bluetooth in User More**:
+**To enable Bluetooth**:

 1. Enable the Settings app using the [Enable/Disable Apps](../settings/#enabledisableapps) feature.
 2. Enable the [Restrict System Settings](../settings/#systemsettingsrestricted) feature, which allows Bluetooth to be turned on and off while in User Mode.